pikax/vue-composable/docs/composable/breakpoint/breakpoint.md

 Allows to get reactive object on the current windows size.

 ::: warning
-If `Number` it checks the defined breakpoint against window.innerWidth.
+If `Number` or `{Number}px` it checks the defined breakpoint against window.innerWidth.
 `bp >= window.innerWidth`
-If `MediaQuery` is passed it will not be able to resolve the current breakpoint
+If `MediaQuery` is passed it will not be able to resolve the `current` breakpoint
 :::

 ## State